yb66/RandomPerson/README.markdown

 ## ACCURACY OF NAMES AND RATIOS

-I've taken bits and pieces from wherever I could get them, so if you see something is wrong then either let me know or produce a patch.
-I've no idea what the process is for that on GitHub but I'm sure there's a tutorial if you look for it.
+I've taken bits and pieces from wherever I could get them, so if you see something is wrong then either let me know or produce a patch, just have a look at the help links on Github for how to do it.
 I'll also add you name to this readme, and worldly fame will be yours.

 ## TODO: